Cannon Lake vs French Lake

 Water quality, depth, fish species, and recreation comparison.

-Cannon Lake has a higher water quality grade (D, Poor) than French Lake (F, Very Poor).
+Cannon Lake and French Lake both received the same overall water quality grade of F (Algae-prone).
 Both are in Rice County, Minnesota.

 With grades this close, the choice between the two lakes turns on non-water-quality factors: depth, fish species, public access, distance from home.
 The per-lake pages below cover all of those.